richardpizem-ctrl/Real-Time-MIDI-Notation/README.md

 Because of this, **no single developer can reliably test all possible configurations**.

-To ensure accuracy and compatibility:

 ### ⭐ **Each user is responsible for testing the engine on their own system.**

-This is not about avoiding work — it is a **technical necessity**.
-Real‑time MIDI performance depends heavily on the user’s hardware and environment, and only the user can verify how the engine behaves on their setup.

-If you encounter issues, feel free to open an Issue on GitHub with:
+If you encounter issues, open a GitHub Issue with:

-- your OS
+- OS
 - Python version
 - MIDI device
 - steps to reproduce
-- error logs (if any)
+- error logs

-Community testing ensures the engine remains stable across many environments.
+Community testing ensures stability across many environments.

 ---